view7677/java-interview-questions/pages/Threads.md

 ####  52. What is significance of using ThreadLocal?

-Answer.
 This ####  will test your command in multi threading, can you really create some perfect multithreading application or not.
 ThreadLocal is a class which provides thread-local variables.

 What is ThreadLocal ?